lynnlangit/learn-snowflakedb/1_Overview/README.md

 <img src="https://github.com/lynnlangit/learn-snowflakedb/blob/main/images/arch.png" width=600>

+## Features and Editions

+SnowflakeDB has a number of editions, each edition type contains a particular feature set - see this matrix to compare - [link](https://docs.snowflake.com/en/user-guide/intro-editions.html#feature-edition-matrix)

 ## Partners

 SnowflakeDB has a large number of partners in several categories, such as cloud, services, technology and data.
 Notable partners are listed below.